Curbside pick-up and drop-off may be offered in the future. Please check back for details.

 Transitional-K, Kindergarten, 1st and 2nd Grade

 Students may check out one book at a time and borrow it for one week.
-Books are due the day before their scheduled library day.
+Books are due the day BEFORE their scheduled library day.
+Return carts will be placed at the front of the school, and in front of the library.
+Students will need to deposit their library books in one of these two areas prior to going to class.
 A second book may be checked out as needed for class assignments.

 3rd, 4th, and 5th Grade

-Students my check out two books and borrow them for two weeks.
+Students may have two books checked out at a time and borrow them for two weeks.
 Books can be renewed up to two times.
 A third book may be checked out as needed for class assignments.
+Book request are made via the hold feature in Destiny Discover.
+Students can also view their check-outs and renew them as long as the book is not already past due.

 Library and Textbook Care

-A new school year has begun and there are many new and wonderful experiences awaiting our students.
+As the new school year begins there are a few things students can do to help keep materials clean.
 One of the exciting things about a new school year is receiving your textbooks and checking out library books.
 You can do your part to help maintain these materials in the following ways:

 Cover all hardcover textbooks that go home, currently there is just the Science textbook.
 Brown paper bags make excellent book covers.